 VBG never shares any of the personal data we collect or derive with any outside companies.
 The data that client and partner systems send to us never leaves VBG computing systems, unless an authorized client or partner administrative user logs into one of VBG’s administrative tools to download audio samples for troubleshooting (listening) purposes, run a report, etc.

 Since VBG's voiceprints are unable to be used or interpreted by any system other than VBG software, we have specifically designed our products to NOT be able to export voiceprints for anyone, at any time.

 Contact Information.
 Contact information provided to VBG is only used to get back in touch with individuals who request that we do so (most typically through the “Contact Us” method on the VBG website).
 For our clients and partners, their contact information is only used for legal documents, billing purposes, and normal business communications to support our contractual obligations.
-Any contact information received by VBG is never stored in VBG's operational systems, and is never sold or provided to any third parties for any reason.
+Any contact information received by VBG is never sold or provided to any third parties for any reason.